GitMubarak/wp-books-gallery/readme.txt

 * Number Of Books To Be Shown ( Using Shortcode )
 * Display Books By Category  ( Using Shortcode )
 * Pagination ( Using Shortcode )
+* Search By ISBN
+* Search By Language
+* Search By Published Year

 **📋 Translation Ready:**